TikTok Stats Roundup

 - In China, the Douyin app reports an average of 400 million monthly active users, 50% of which are active daily users.
 (Technode, 2018)

 - For contrast, a similar app, Lasso had 15,000 downloads in January, whereas TikTok gained 6.4 million new users.
 That’s insane!
 (Medium, 2019)

 - Fast forward to present day, TikTok has hit 2 billion downloads as of Q2 2020 making it one of the most downloaded apps in the world.
 (Sensor Tower, 2020)

 Those are some pretty impressive figures if you ask us!
 If you think about this in terms of growth trends, TikTok is growing significantly quicker than similar social video sharing apps like Snapchat and Vine.
 The app had 130 million downloads during its launch year in 2017 and 660 million downloads in 2018.
 That is a 407% year over year increase in downloads!

 Given that TikTok has a growing user base and a staggering number of global app downloads, you may be wondering what kind of people are using TikTok and where they’re located.

-We’ve done some research and determined the age, location, and a number of other user characteristics about the billion TikTok users that are out there in the world.
-This will help you gain a better understanding on whether or not TikTok is a good fit for your business.
+We’ve done some research and determined the TikTok user demographics, including the average age of Tik Tok users, location, and a number of other user characteristics about the vast number of users on TikTok.
+These TikTok demographics will help you gain a better understanding of the average TikTok user and whether or not TikTok is a good fit for your business and your target audience.

 - Statistics show that 66% of all TikTok users are under the age of 30 (Mediakix, 2019)